 16. Euphorbia Milii

 It blooms very soft multicolored flowers that have a smooth appearance.
-Be careful when planting it indoor as it contains poisonous latex that may cause skin irritations.
-Keep it out of reach of children and pets when planting it indoor.
+Be careful when planting it indoors as it contains poisonous latex that may cause skin irritations.
+Keep it out of reach of children and pets when planting it indoors.

 To get the most flowering, place it where it can get full sun exposure.
 The more sunlight it gets, the brighter and more prolonged the flower remains.